vijaygill/wg-ui-plus/README.md

 Note: Every Peer is member of "EveryOne" Peer-Group.
 In this setup, I enabled the target "Internet" for "Everyone", hence my mobile phone can access the internet also via the VPN.
 This could be stopped by removing the Target from EveryOne peer-group in Peer-Group edit page.

+From here, you can go on the make this setup as advanced as you want.
+Use "docker compose", or put it behind nginx reverse proxy, add SSL and so on.

 ## Features

 At this early stage, this is more of an idea of what features this management will offer at some stage
 * Terms used in the applications and their definitions
-  * Target - a host, a network or whole world of internet.
+  * Target - a host, a network or the whole world of internet.
   * Peer - A device that connects to VPN
   * Peer-Group - A group of peers that can be granted / denied access to targets
 * View the live status of the WG server, what clients are connected etc.